Completing the FAFSA

 The FSA ID is used to sign the FAFSA, and to also access other secure federal aid websites.
-Student FAFSA filers, as well as one parent of students who must report parental data on their FAFSA, need their own unique FSA ID.
+Student FAFSA filers, as well as one parent of undergraduate students who must report parental data on their FAFSA, need their own unique FSA ID.

 - Carefully follow the instructions when creating or editing your FSA ID.

 - Each FSA ID must be unique; thus, a different email address must be used when each family member creates their own FSA ID.

 - URGENT 1: This is not a place where you want to have a typing error, especially when entering your Name (as it appears on your Social Security Card), Date of Birth and Social Security Number!

 - URGENT 2: No one should ever create an FSA ID for another person (this is clearly stated in the FSA ID instructions)!

 - Cedarville 'information page' with various links related to the FSA ID